AtilaDev/rn-ts-practicing/README.md

 ### RN Components

-This is only a practice with React Native and using only TypeScript.
+This is only a practice with React Native using only TypeScript.